â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 Extent of Clarification fee refund

-The extent of the refund is determined based on the number of taxes covered under the Clarification request.
+The extent of the refund is determined based on the number of Taxes covered under the Clarification request.
 If any of the above cases applies, the extent of the refund will be as follows:

-• If the Clarification request related to a single tax, the full amount of the service fee of AED 1,500 will be refunded.
-[9]
+• If the Clarification request related to a single Tax, the full amount of the service fee of AED 1,500 will be refunded.[12]

-• If the Clarification request related to more than one tax and the FTA does not issue any Clarification in respect of that request, the full amount of the service fee of AED 2,250 will be refunded.
-[10] However, if the FTA issues a Clarification on one of the taxes, only AED 750 will be refunded, i.e. the difference between the service fee of a Clarification request relating to more than one tax (AED 2,250) and the service fee of a Clarification relating to one tax (AED 1,500).
-[11]
+• If the Clarification request related to more than one Tax and the FTA issues a Clarification on one of the Taxes, only AED 750 will be refunded, i.e. the difference between the service fee of a Clarification request relating to more than one Tax (AED 2,250) and the service fee of a Clarification relating to one Tax (AED 1,500).[14]

 Disagreeing with Clarification issued